ploigos-automated-governance/1-demo/README.md

 20 .
 Create webhook in gitea for demo app.

 - In the the Gitea web open the *app source code* repo named reference-quarkus-mvn.
-(Not the -gitops repo.)
+(Not the -ops repo.)
 - The URL should be something like `https://[your-gitea-cluster-url]/platform/reference-quarkus-mvn`
 - Settings (top right) -> Webhooks -> Add Webhook -> Gitea
 - Target URL - Enter the URL for the Route you just created for the EventListener.
 You can get it with: